Introduction: Ultrasonic Vibration Motor

-This article shows you how to make a transistor vibrator kit.
+This article shows you how to make an ultrasonic-controlled vibration motor.

-The circuit turns on the vibrator actuator when the ultrasonic signal enters the sensor.
+The circuit turns ON the vibration actuator (vibration motor) when the ultrasonic signal enters the sensor.

 The first circuit is the ultrasonic receiver.
-The second circuit is the vibrator driver.
+The second circuit is the vibration motor driver.

 I used the ultrasonic receiver circuit from this article: